xenia-canary/game-patches/README.md

 ### For Developers

-Plugins for loading Xbox 360 executables.
-Only useful for developers.

 Memory Breakpoints can be set in CE or MSVC with `emit_source_annotations`

 This will show xex address when breakpoint is hit, although there is currently no way to set breakpoint on execution within the Xenia Debugger.